andrewdonato/Dev-Boot-Camp-Security-Final-Project/README.md

 ### Application Development
 * [HTTPS and SSL](/dev/https-ssl.md) - enabling HTTPS over Rails and Sinatra
-* [Front-end form validation](/dev/frontend-validation.md) - the purpose of front-end validation libraries
-* [Development Guide](/dev/dev-guide.md) - getting into the right mindset for building app security from the start

 ### Videos
 Watch these step-by-step videos of live hacks.